 What exactly are the Northern Lights

 The Northern Lights occur when charged particles thrown out from the sun’s corona break through Earth’s magnetic field and into our atmosphere.
 This usually happens where our magnetic field is weakest, near the poles.
 When the charged particles from the solar winds react with oxygen and nitrogen high up in our atmosphere, you can see green, red and purple light dance across the sky.

 When can you see the Northern Lights?

 The best time to “hunt” the Northern Lights is between October and March.
 On the long, dark winter nights you are far more likely to see the aurora borealis.
 Strictly speaking, the Northern Lights are periodically active throughout the year, even in summer, but due to the competing daylight they are almost invisible.
-As the midnight sun comes to an end, we usually see the first Northern Lights in late August or early September.
-From then on we have the pleasure of seeing the aurora borealis at irregular intervals until the nights become too bright again in the spring, in late March and early April.
+As the midnight sun comes to an end, we usually see the first Northern Lights in late August.
+From then on we have the pleasure of seeing the aurora borealis at irregular intervals until the nights become too bright again in the spring, in early April.

 However, this performance is not an everyday occurrence.
 You need a good weather forecast of clear skies, as well as a good Northern Lights forecast.
 Yes, there really is such a thing!
 You can download an app such as My Aurora Forecast, or websites like this one.
 The popular Norwegian weather forecaster Yr.no is planning to add a Northern Lights forecast to its website, so soon you will have both forecasts in one convenient place.

 You may see the Northern Lights throughout Helgeland, from Bindal and Brønnøysund in the south to Saltfjellet and Meløy in the north.
 And it isn’t necessarily the case that you will have a better experience the further north you go.
 Light pollution and weather conditions also play an important role.